ON DISC -- THE STRONGEST ENTRIES

 it is and superior as Kna's conducting clearly is, as an even more definite second

-now feel that both Kna sets, both the '51 and the '62, plus the Barenboim, remain
+now feel that all the Kna sets cited here, '51, '62 and '64, plus the Barenboim, remain

 closer in quality to the Kubelik than to the "also-rans" further on